 Plan on a little extra time to make your way through traffic and find parking, especially if this is your first time attending a show at the Landmark Theatre.
 There will be a lot of people with the same destination as you!
 The Downtown Committee maintains a great list of parking lots and garages.

 If you’re making dinner plans downtown, get your reservations in early, and plan for a busy night at the restaurant!

 Doors to the Theatre will open one hour before the time on your ticket.
 We hope to be able to open the doors to the auditorium 30 minutes before the time on your ticket.
 If you’re planning to stop for a snack at our concession stands, to visit the merchandise booth, or to use the restrooms, we highly recommend arriving early.
 We have a large theatre and it will take you time to find your seat.

 Our concession stands have a selection of mixed drinks, wine, beer, soda, and water, and a variety of candy, cookies, and crackers.
-We will have two registers on the first floor and second floor.
-The Landmark Theatre Member Lounge will be open in the musician’s gallery.
+We will have multiple registers on all three floors of the theatre.
 Please note that coffee is available on the main floor only.
 We do accept credit cards; however, momentary disruptions in credit card processing have been known to occur.
 We do have an ATM on site near the main floor restrooms.

 Not sure where your seats are?
 If you’re in the loge or balcony (listed as “LOGE” or “BALC,” respectively, on your tickets), head up the stairs when you arrive.
 We have restrooms and concession stands there.
 If you’re in the orchestra (abbreviated as “ORCH” on your tickets), we will have aisle numbers listed next to each of the three main doors.
 Don’t forget: you can always ask a member of the Landmark Theatre staff or an usher for assistance.
 We highly recommend finding your seats as early as possible.